EXCLUSIVE-EU, Gates Foundation to support African medicines agency -source | Health

 EXCLUSIVE-EU, Gates Foundation to support African medicines agency -source

-The European Union and the Gates Foundation are set to announce a package of financial support for the nascent efforts to set up an African medicines regulator in a bid to boost the continent's drugs and vaccine production, a person familiar with the matter told Reuters.
+The European Union and the Gates Foundation are set to announce financial support for nascent efforts to set up an African medicines regulator to boost the continent's drugs and vaccine production, a person familiar with the matter told Reuters.
 The treaty establishing the African Medicines Agency (AMA) came into force in November but the agency currently exists only on paper.

-The European Union and the Gates Foundation are set to announce a package of financial support for the nascent efforts to set up an African medicines regulator in a bid to boost the continent's drugs and vaccine production, a person familiar with the matter told Reuters.
+The European Union and the Gates Foundation are set to announce financial support for nascent efforts to set up an African medicines regulator to boost the continent's drugs and vaccine production, a person familiar with the matter told Reuters.

 The treaty establishing the African Medicines Agency (AMA) came into force in November but the agency currently exists only on paper.
-Decisions over who will lead the agency and where it will be headquartered are scheduled for this year.
+So far just over half of the 55 African Union (AU) member states have ratified the treaty setting up the AMA.
 Financial and technical support to the new agency is seen as crucial to help it to begin operations.
 This in turn would be a boost for the continent's vaccine and drugs industry, which needs a trusted regulator to flourish.

 The European Commission, Germany, France, Belgium, and the Gates Foundation will invest more than 100 million euros ($113.93 million) to support AMA and African national regulatory agencies, a person familiar with the plan told Reuters on Friday.
 The goal is to allow these agencies to achieve what the World Health Organization (WHO) defines as Maturity Level 3 for vaccine producing, which is "the minimum WHO requirement for effective regulatory oversight for quality local vaccine production," the official said.

 According to an internal EU Commission document with slides, seen by Reuters, part of the money will be in grants and will also go to the European Medicines Agency.
-EMA, which is the only continent-wide drugs regulator so far will "provide technical assistance to African counterparts via scientific collaboration, joint inspections, training, and notably the AMA," the document says.
+EMA, which is as yet the only continent-wide drugs regulator, will "provide technical assistance to African counterparts via scientific collaboration, joint inspections, training, and notably the AMA," the document says.

-Vaccines access will be a key issue at a summit of EU and African Union leaders next week in Brussels.
-So far less than half of the African Union (AU) member states have ratified the treaty setting up the AMA.
+WHO Director-General Tedros Adhanom Ghebreyesus urged African countries to back efforts to set up the regulator as it could help fight counterfeit or poor-quality drugs.
+“I believe that this institution will be very, very important for the continent," he said in Cape Town.
+"I would like... to (appeal) to all countries who haven’t ratified to ratify and speed up the establishment (of AMA).”

-A senior AU official, Margaret Agama-Anyetei, is currently leading efforts to set up the AMA.
-Getting more AU member states to sign and ratify the treaty, choosing which nation will host the headquarters, and the selection of the director general are the most urgent priorities, she said.
+A senior AU official, Margaret Agama-Anyetei, who is leading efforts to set up the AMA, said getting more AU member states to sign and ratify the treaty is one of the most urgent priorities.
 "Across the continent there is a plethora of fake certificates, fake drugs, fake masks and fake medicine, and it’s really important that we have a continental agency which is complimentary to all other national health institutions and invested in promoting the regulation of medical products across the continent," she told Reuters in a phone interview from the Ethiopian capital. ($1 = 0.8777 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)